ethanhart35/ethanhart35/README.md

 - Phoenix AZ
 - I’m interested in: UI/UX Design
 - I’m currently learning shopify/ecommerse development and React
-- I’m looking for new projects
+- I’m looking for new projects to work on
 - How to reach me: ethanhart35@ehart.dev

 <!---